El Salvador International Airport

-It is the third of Central America in movement of passengers with 3,411,015 annually, counted without methodology, suggested by International Civil Aviation Organization (ICAO).
-It is classified as category 1 by the Federal Aviation Administration of the United States (FAA) and is certified by the Civil Aviation Authority (CAA).
-Being the first in the isthmus to achieve these certifications In the Skytrax World Airport Awards 2015 it was recognized as the third best airport in Central America and the Caribbean.
-According to the World Economic Forum, it is the second in the region with the most competitive infrastructure achieving a score of 4.8 – 7.0 being the highest score – exceeded only by Panama (6.2).
-In addition, ICAO recognizes it as one of the airports with the best security standards in the continent, only exceeded by United States and Canada.
+It is third in Central America in movement of passengers with 3,411,015 annually, counted without methodology, suggested by International Civil Aviation Organization (ICAO).
+It is classified as category 1 by the Federal Aviation Administration of the United States (FAA) and is certified by the Civil Aviation Authority (CAA), the first airport on the isthmus to achieve these certifications.
+In the Skytrax World Airport Awards 2015, it was recognized as the third best airport in Central America and the Caribbean.
+According to the World Economic Forum, it has the second most competitive infrastructure in the region, achieving a score of 4.8 out of 7.
+In addition, ICAO recognizes it as having one of the best security standards on the continent, only exceeded by airports in the United States and Canada.